chanaabramov/csci127-assignments/quiz_01/Readme.md

 to push to git hub
 i would first git add the filename then i would git commit using -a -m followed by a message then i would git push

+copying the p1.py file
+i used the cp command
+cp p1.py p2.py
+pushed p1.py to git hub by git add git commit -a -m with a message git commit